graphitefriction/graphitefriction.com/README.md

 Visit: <http://localhost:4242>

+If you are building the site on Linux and Awestruct fails to locate a JavaScript runtime, you can either:

+1. install a node.js package or
+2. set the following environment variable in your shell profile scripts (e.g., ~/.bash\_profile):

+    export EXECJS_RUNTIME=SpiderMonkey

 ## Deploy the site to github pages

 The following command will clean build the site (`--force -g`) using the production profile (`-P production`), then deploy it to github pages (`--deploy`):